stevenrobertson/sd-docs/report/color_and_log_scale.md

 ###Gamma and Gamma Correction
 \label{gammasection}
-The term *gamma* refers to the amount of light that will be emitted from each pixel on the monitor in terms of in a fraction of full power (pixel being shorthand for the red, green, and blue phosphors of a CRT[^LCD])[5].
+The term *gamma* refers to the amount of light that will be emitted from each pixel on the monitor in terms of in a fraction of full power (pixel being shorthand for the red, green, and blue phosphors of a CRT[^LCD]).

 [^LCD]: For LCDs the relationship between signal voltage and intensity is very non-linear and a simple gamma value cannot describe it.
 A correction factor can be applied however and the concepts are similar.